-To better understand possible healthy aging benefits of Qualia Life, Neurohacker Collective conducted an eight-week in-house pilot study measuring the ability to perform certain cognitive and physiological functional tasks.
-Statistically significant changes occurred in several areas of performance after eight weeks of supplementation with Qualia Life.
+To better understand possible healthy aging benefits of Qualia Life, Neurohacker Collective conducted an eight-week in-house pilot study measuring the ability to perform healthy cognitive and physiological functional tasks.
+Statistically significant changes were noted in several areas of performance after eight weeks of supplementation with Qualia Life.

 The human hearing range (i.e., the frequencies the ears detect) is about 20 to 20,000 Hz.
 A gradual and progressive decline in the ability to hear tones with higher frequencies occurs starting early in life.
 This is considered normal.
-The results suggest that Qualia Life may have been mildly rejuvenative for the auditory system, supporting the functional capability to detect higher frequency sounds.
+The results suggest that Qualia Life may promote rejuvenation of for the auditory system, supporting the optimal capability to detect higher frequency sounds.

-The AgeMeter short term memory test is an assessment of working memory—working memory is among the cognitive functions most sensitive to decline in old age.
-The increase in working memory detected suggests that Qualia Life may have had a nootropic benefit.
-Since stress is known to impair working memory, it’s also possible that some of the change may be related to an enhanced capability to manage stress—Qualia Life contains adaptogens and nutrients that support a healthier stress response.
+The AgeMeter short term memory test is an assessment of working memory—working memory is among the cognitive functions most sensitive to regimen.
+The positive changes in working memory detected suggests that Qualia Life may have had a nootropic benefit.
+Since stress is known to impair working memory, it’s also possible that some of the change may be related to an enhanced capability to manage stress—Qualia Life contains adaptogens and nutrients that support a healthier stress response.*

 The auditory reaction time test measures how quickly participants can respond to a sound.
 The ability to respond to auditory, and other stimuli, is impacted by concentration and focus (i.e., it is slower if we are distracted) and age—reaction speeds gradually slow with advancing age.
-The faster auditory reaction time suggests a benefit to focus, and possibly some degree of rejuvenation to the nervous system.
-While several other tasks that measure processing and neuromuscular speed showed improvement, changes in these other tasks were not statistically significant.
+The faster auditory reaction time suggests a benefit to focus, and possibly some degree of rejuvenative benefits to the nervous system.
+While several other tasks that measure processing and neuromuscular speed showed positive changes, results on changes in these other tasks were not statistically significant.